adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 Go to ***Settings → Apps***, and check if Google Play Store and Google Play Services are listed there.
 If they are, your device has GMS.
 <img alt="Search Play Store in the list with apps" title="Search Play Store in the list with apps" loading="lazy" class="article-image large-width-img" src="{{site.baseurl}}/assets/images/posts/{{page.lang}}/play-store-faqs/play-store-in-apps-list.jpg">

 If you can't find them, your device likely doesn't have GMS, and you may need to use an alternative app store.
-Alternatively, you can try installing the Play Store on your phone using the guide provided here: [Download and Install Play Store on your phone](https://playgist.com/en/download-and-install-play-store/).
+You can also try to get the Play Store app on your phone using the guide provided here: [Download and install Play Store on your phone](https://playgist.com/en/download-and-install-play-store/).

 ## What are the alternatives to Play Store for devices without GMS?